Stegaurach

 Stegaurach is a municipality and a village in the Upper Franconian district of Bamberg and the seat of the administrative community (Verwaltungsgemeinschaft) of Stegaurach.

 Geography

 The community lies in the valley of the Aurach, about 4 km west of Bamberg.
 Stegaurach lies in the Upper Franconia-West region.

 Constituent communities

-Stegaurach’s main and namesake centre is by far the biggest of its Ortsteile with a population of 4,033.
+Stegaurach’s main and namesake centre is by far the biggest of its Ortsteile with a population of 7,134 (2023 projection).
 The community furthermore has these outlying centres, each given here with its own population figure and dialectal name where there is one: